 - If your dog is really freaked out that you’re chasing him around with the spoon … you can put the pellets in his water bowl (stir well and use filtered water).
 This will work just as well. as long as you don’t have other dogs who use the same bowl.

-Fiber broth acts like a doggy colon cleanse.
-The psyllium creates bulk to stimulate better muscle movement in the intestines.
+Fiber broth is a food to help dogs express anal glands.
+It acts as a colon cleanse and can help with your dog’s anal gland problems.
+Psyllium is a great food to help dogs express glands … it creates bulk to stimulate better muscle movement in the intestines.
 Phivo Christodoulou shared this great fiber broth recipe you can make at home.

 Please read ALL the directions before feeding.
 It’s important to follow this recipe carefully.
 Psyllium husk sucks moisture out of the digestive tract … and can cause constipation if over-fed.